EnBW open to partnerships in U.S. offshore wind expansion

 BERLIN (Reuters) - German utility EnBW (EBKG.DE) could seek more partners in its planned push into the burgeoning U.S. offshore wind sector, its chief executive said.

-EnBW has already formed a joint venture with project developer Trident Winds to cater the U.S. west coast but is so far working alone on the booming east coast, where it has set up a subsidiary in the fourth quarter.
+EnBW has already formed a joint venture with project developer Trident Winds to cater to the U.S. west coast but is so far working alone on the booming east coast, where it set up a subsidiary in the fourth quarter of 2018.

 “We’re open to partnerships also in the offshore business,” Frank Mastiaux told Reuters at the annual Handelsblatt energy conference in Berlin.